VAT Control Statement

 VAT Control Statement is based on records for the purposes of VAT, which taxable persons registered for VAT, are already obliged to keep under Article 100 of the VAT Act.

 VAT Control Statement does not substitute a VAT return or a Recapitulative Statement for Intra-community supplies.
-Nevertheless a special declaration of transactions in domestic reverse charge regime (Article 92a and coll. of the VAT Act) will be a part of the VAT Control Statement (a separate submission of domestic reverse charge statement will not be required as of 1stJanuary 2016).
+Nevertheless a special declaration of transactions in domestic reverse charge regime (Article 92a and coll. of the VAT Act) is a part of the VAT Control Statement.

 Deadline for submission of the VAT Control Statement (CZ taxable persons registered for VAT):